alexander-hanel/olenativecarver/README.md

 ## Exploring OLE10Native streams within malicious Microsoft Word documents

 In the past year embedding executable code within Word documents has become more prevalent.
 Microsoft wrote an excellent [article](https://blogs.technet.microsoft.com/mmpc/2016/06/14/wheres-the-macro-malware-author-are-now-using-ole-embedding-to-deliver-malicious-files/) about the rise of this technique back in June 2016.
-Recently while coding  a carver for embedded OLE10Native objects, I came across some artifacts that I thought were interesting.
+Recently while coding  a carver for embedded OLE10Native streams, I came across some artifacts that I thought were interesting.

 Native data stored in a Microsoft Office document is stored in a stream object named `\1Ole10Native`.
-The stored data could be a Visual Basic Script (.VBS), executable (.exe) or a .LNK file are known as [embedded objects](https://msdn.microsoft.com/en-us/library/windows/desktop/ms679749(v=vs.85).aspx).
+The stored data could be a Visual Basic Script (.VBS), executable (.exe) or a .LNK fil.
+The data is known as [embedded objects](https://msdn.microsoft.com/en-us/library/windows/desktop/ms679749(v=vs.85).aspx).
 I'd like to note that there are many different type of embedded objects and streams. `\1Ole10Native` is just one type used to store native data that was copied and pasted or dragged and dropped into a document.
 Extracting OLE10Native objects within Word documents can be done with the following steps.

  1. The documents needs to be unzipped.
  2. The OLE Compound File Binary Format needs to be read.